aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 This document describes how to perform [staking](../../../concepts/staking.md) pool operations.
 Note that you can stake only when you meet the minimal staking requirement.
 See also the related [Delegation Pool Operations](./delegation-pool-operations.md) instructions.

 :::tip Minimum staking requirement
-The current required minimum for staking is 1 million APT tokens.
+The current required minimum for staking is 1 million APT.
 :::

 ## Connect to Aptos network

-[Connect to the Aptos](./connect-to-aptos-network.md) and start your node has with `validator-identity` and `validator-fullnode-identity` addresses using your staking pool address.
+[Connect to the Aptos network](./connect-to-aptos-network.md) and start your node with `validator-identity` and `validator-fullnode-identity` addresses using your staking pool address.

 ## Initializing the stake pool

-Make sure that this initializing the stake pool step was performed by the owner.
+Make sure that this step is performed by the owner.
 See [Initialize staking pool](../../validator-node/owner/index.md#initialize-staking-pool) in the owner documentation section.

 ## Joining validator set